ROCm/HIP/docs/markdown/hip_faq.md

 - HIP provides pointers and host-side pointer arithmetic.
 - HIP provides device-level control over memory allocation and placement.
 - HIP offers an offline compilation model.

+### How does porting CUDA to HIP compare to porting CUDA to OpenCL?
+Both HIP and CUDA are dialects of C++, and thus porting between them is relatively straightforward.
+Both dialects support templates, classes, lambdas, and other C++ constructs.
+As one example, the hipify tool was originally a perl script that used simple text conversions from CUDA to HIP.
+HIP and CUDA provide similar math library calls as well.
+In summary, the HIP philospohy was to make the HIP language close enough to CUDA that the porting effort is relatively simple.
+This reduces the potential for error, and also makes it easy to automate the translation.
+HIP's goal is to quickly get the ported program running on both platforms with little manual intervention, so that the programmer can focus on performance optimizations.

+There have been several tools that have attempted to convert CUDA into OpenCL, such as CU2CL.
+OpenCL is a C99-based kernel language (rather than C++) and also does not support single-source compilation.
+As a result, the OpenCL syntax is quite different than CUDA, and the porting tools have to perform some heroic transformations to bridge this gap.
+The tools also struggle with more complex CUDA applications, in particular those that use templates, classes, or other C++ features inside the kernel.

 ### What hardware does HIP support?
 - For AMD platforms, HIP runs on the same hardware that the HCC "hc" mode supports.
 See the ROCM documentation for the list of supported platforms.